 Action: Set up a shared folder or system where all ESG-related documents, KPIs, and policies are stored and updated quarterly.

-• Silver to Gold (62+): Demonstrate management systems, improvement trends, and stakeholder engagement
+- From basic to stronger performance: demonstrate management systems, improvement trends, and stakeholder engagement.

-The jump from Bronze to Silver is usually achievable in one reassessment cycle with focused documentation efforts.
-Gold requires sustained performance and more mature systems.
+The first meaningful jump is often achievable in one reassessment cycle with focused documentation and evidence work.
+Higher levels require sustained performance and more mature systems.

 Conclusion